simonmclean/pretty-vanilla-tabline.nvim/README.md

 ### filetype_icons

-This plugin will try to use `require 'nvim-web-devicons'.get_icon_by_filetype` for the icons.
+pretty-vanilla-tabline will try to use `require 'nvim-web-devicons'.get_icon_by_filetype` for the icons.
 But some filetypes won't have an associated icon.
 In such cases no icon will be shown, unless you specifiy one.
 For example, if you want to use the git icon for the `fugitive` filetype.

 ```lua
 require 'pretty-vanilla-tabline'.setup {